I often receive complaints from parents who cannot talk on the telephone without constant interruptions from their kids.

 - Parents tell them, “I need you to wait till Mommy gets off the phone.”

 - Parents tell kids, “I asked you to wait till I get off the phone.
 Could you please leave me alone?”

 - Parents also tell children, “You need to go to your room.
 I am on the phone right now.”

-- Parents can even get to the point where they tell their children, “Be quiet, and leave me alone.
+- Parents can even get to the point where they tell their children, “Be quiet and leave me alone.
 I am on the phone.”

 In each of these situations, the child is seeking the parent’s attention, and the parents readily give it to the child.

-If you understand the fundamental principals behind the Terrific Parenting Strategies, you know that this interrupting behavior is something that I would consider a “weed”.
+If you understand the fundamental principles behind the Terrific Parenting Strategies, you know that this interrupting behavior is something that I would consider a “weed”.
 What is a weed?
 A weed is a negative behavior that you probably don’t want growing in your home.
 “Weeds” are all of the unwanted behaviors that you are trying to get rid of!